Skip to content

 Marie de France

 Marie de France probably wrote late in the twelfth century in England or France.
 She wrote poetry primarily in Anglo-Norman French, but also knew Latin and English.
 Her surviving works are mainly lais and fables.
-Twelve lais are attributed to Marie de France, while another twenty-four lais (“anonymous lais”) also have survived.
+Twelve lais are attributed to Marie de France, while another twenty-four lais (“anonymous lais”) have also survived.
+The latter lais are now readily available in Burgess & Brook’s Twenty-Four Lays from the French Middle Ages (2016).
+While all the lais concern relationships and are thus important to men, Marie de France’s lais are particularly important to men.
 Marie de France appreciated the challenges and difficulties in men’s lives and showed keen sensitivity for men as a gender.